What’s The Best Way To Promote My Self-Published Book?

 There are hundreds of free and paid ways to promote a book or ebook.

-But I will focus on the basics and proven ways to spread the word and attract potential book buyers’ attention to help you gain book sales.
+However, I will focus on the basics and proven ways to spread the word and attract potential book buyers.

-To put things into context first, here is one clear way of thinking about how to promote your self-published book.
+First, to put things into context, here is one clear way of thinking about how book promotion works.

-With that said, let’s look at ways of promoting your book and getting people to find you as an author, and your books, of course.
+Let’s look at ways of promoting your book and getting people to find you as an author and your books.

 Your blog or website